Peanut Nutrition & Calories - Complete data of all nutrients

 Carbohydrates

-Peanuts are not very high in carbohydrates as a 100g serving provides only 5% of the daily needed carbohydrate value.
+Peanuts are not very high in carbohydrates, as a 100g serving provides only 5% of the recommended daily value of carbohydrates.

-A 100g serving size contains 16g of carbohydrates, almost two times less than rice.
+A 100g serving size contains 16g of carbohydrates, almost 2 times less than rice.

 Compared to the Spanish and Virginia varieties, Valencia is richer in carbohydrates.